How To Successfully Rank

 I know many of you are skeptical that it’s even possible to rank on the first page without using some paid advertising or Adwords program.

-If you keep up with the SEO industry, you are fully aware that Google changes it’s algorithm on a regular basis, and content similar to yours is being pushed out at a rapid pace by your competitors.
+If you keep up with the SEO industry, you are fully aware that Google changes its algorithm regularly, and content similar to yours is being pushed out at a rapid pace by your competitors.
 So, you wonder if it’s even worth the time and effort to create new content to rank for.

 Don’t get discouraged.

 The odds you will rank for the exact keywords such as “Logo Designer” is very unlikely.
 There is just too much competition.
-Those are what is referred to as head terms.
-They are often copyrighted, trademarked and owned by established businesses that can pay the big bucks for them.
+Those are what are referred to as head terms.
+They are often copyrighted, trademarked, and owned by established businesses that can pay the big bucks for them.

 Remember, someone is always going to rank on the first page of Google.
-For this to happen, these businesses had to do implement the right strategies to rank there in the first place.
+For this to happen, these businesses had to implement the right strategies to rank there in first place.

 So, what did they implement to get there?